ethereum-attestation-service/eas-docs-site/docs/getting--started/wagmi.md

 ---
 title: Integrating eas-sdk with wagmi library
-sidebar_label: Using SDK with wagmi
+sidebar_label: Using SDK with viem/wagmi
 ---